-Fuel oil calculations, below, were derived by taking the diesel generator fuel efficiencies (3.14 kWh/L) and applying that to the electrical loads.
+(3.64 kWh/L) and applying that to the electrical loads.
 The generator efficiencies were provided by Manitoba Hydro.

-The largest single energy use is building heating and ventilating comprising 70% of the total energy purchases.
+The largest single energy use is building heating and ventilating comprising 71% of the total energy purchases.
 Building insulation levels are good and reflect the minimum insulation values recommended by Manitoba Hydro at the time of construction (R50 roof and R20 nominal walls).
 Building weather sealing is generally good with door weather stripping being a significant area of on-going maintenance.

 Heating energy is segmented into heat loss though the building envelope and ventilation heating which is energy required to provide fresh outdoor air to the building occupants.
+The HVAC end uses include the fan and pump energy associated with delivering heating ventilating and air conditioning services to a building.
 Some smaller air systems employ heat recovery units to pre-heat the fresh air with out-going exhaust air.
 The schools are not equipped with heat recovery, although they represent the largest ventilation systems.